meet your wedding journalist

 After years of telling other people's stories, I'm finally telling the ones that last.

-Because your wedding deserves to be on the record.
+Your wedding on the record.

 WHAT I DO BEST